Mamaw’s house, Mom’s house, or my house…Biscuits and Gravy are always a favorite meal!

 - Create layers by either the “Pat and Fold” or “Pat and Stack” method.
 Pat and Stack: press the dough to ½-inch thickness, score the dough into 4 equal sections, and stack the 4 together.
 Once it’s stacked high, press the dough down to ½-inch thickness.
 Cut with a 2 ½” floured round cutter, reshaping scraps and flouring as needed.
 Pat and Fold: Using a floured rolling pin, roll dough into a ¾” thick rectangle (about 9”x 5”).
 Fold dough in half so short ends meet.
 Repeat rolling and folding process 4 more times.
 Roll dough to ½” thickness.
 Cut with a 2 ½” floured round cutter, reshaping scraps and flouring as needed.

-- Place dough rounds on a parchment paper-lined pan or buttered cast iron skillet.
+- Place dough rounds on a parchment paper-lined pan or a pre-heated buttered cast iron skillet.
 Bake at 475ºF for 15 minutes or until lightly browned.
 Brush with melted butter.

 For the Gravy:

-- Cooking the breakfast meat in a large skillet.
+- Cook breakfast meat in a large skillet.
 You will want the residual grease to be ready for making gravy as the biscuits are baking.
-Reserve the cooked meat crumbles to meal prep a casserole recipe.
+Either reserve the cooked meat crumbles to meal prep a casserole recipe or use it in the gravy.

 - Make the gravy in a medium skillet on medium-high.
 Ensure there is ¼ cup grease in the pan.
-If your meat didn’t produce ¼ cup, add canola oil to that amount.
+If your meat didn’t produce ¼ cup, add canola oil or butter to that amount.
 Whisk flour into grease and allow to cook for 2-3 minutes.
+NOTE: If making sausage gravy, start with the cooked, crumbled sausage in the skillet on medium-high and ensure there is ¼ cup grease in the pan.
+Then, add the flour and continue the recipe as written.

 - Add 1 cup milk to the mixture and whisk quickly.
 This initial mixture will thicken and cook quickly.